-The Roman conquest of Greece did not impact on the fame of the shrine; the rule which restricted the initiation rites to the Athenians was in various ways circumvented to allow access to all citizens of the Empire.
+The English traveller realized that some of the remains he saw were built during the Roman rule over Greece which began in the IInd century BC and did not impact on the fame of the shrine; the rule which restricted the initiation rites to the Athenians was in various ways circumvented to allow access to all citizens of the Empire.
 Cicero, who was very critical of Greek influence on Roman customs, nevertheless praised the Eleusinian Mysteries "for by their means we have been brought out of our barbarous and savage mode of life and educated and refined to a state of civilization; and as the rites are called initiations, so in very truth we have learned from them the beginnings of life, and have gained the power not only to live happily, but also to die with a better hope".

-A statue of Antinous was worshipped in an underground temple; the head is very similar to that of a (much superior) statue at Delphi, but the body is most likely that of a previous statue.
+kanephoros is a particular type of caryatid or herm; a very fine example of kanephoros embellished the House of Augustus in Rome.
+A statue of Antinous was worshipped in an underground temple; the head is very similar to that of a (much superior) statue at Delphi, but the body is that of another statue.

 The museum attached to the archaeological area houses many exhibits of the Roman period.

 The IInd century Roman enlargement/reconstruction of Eleusis included several references to the women of the imperial family; unfortunately for archaeologists and historians inscriptions usually referred to either Sabina or Faustina, names which often occurred in the imperial family during the IInd century.
 It seems most probable that a temple was dedicated to Vibia Sabina, wife of Hadrian, and another one to Annia Faustina, wife of Antoninus Pius.
 This was part of a policy implemented by Antoninus Pius in order to show that the Roman emperors abided by family values.